Live Demo | Documentation | Support | Upgrade to PRO!

 How do I display a full schedule of my Station’s shows?

-In the Plugin Settings, you can select a Page on which to automatically display the schedule as well as which View to display (a Table grid by default.)
+Navigate to the plugin Settings page via the Radio Station menu in your WordPress Admin screen and then click the Pages tab.
+There you can select the Page on which to automatically display the schedule, as well as which View to display (a Table grid by default.)
 Alternatively, you can use the shortcode

 [master-schedule]on any page (or post.)
-This option allows you to use further shortcode attributes to control the what is displayed in the Schedule (see Master Schedule Shortcode Docs )
+This option allows you to use additional shortcode attributes to control what is displayed in your Schedule (see Master Schedule Shortcode Docs )

 What if I want to schedule a special event or one-off schedule change?

-If you have a one-off event that you need to show up in the Schedule and Widgets, you can create a Schedule Override by clicking Schedule Override in the Radio Station admin menu.
+If you have a one-off event that you need to show up in the Schedule and Widgets, you can create a Schedule Override by navigating to WordPress Dashboard > Radio Station > Schedule Overrides > Add New.
 This will allow you to set aside a block of time on a specific date, and when the Schedule or Widget is displaying that date, the override will be used instead of the normally scheduled Show.
+You can also link an Override to an existing Show, and partially update any Show information to be overridden.
 (Note that Schedule Overrides will not display in the old Legacy Table/Div Views of the Master Schedule.)
+In the Free version, if an Override needs to apply to multiple dates, you must schedule each time slot individually.
+In the PRO version, you can repeat the Override via day periods or monthly recurrences.
+To enable recurring overrides, Upgrade to Pro here

-The default styles for Radio Station have intentionally been kept fairly minimal so as to be compatible with most themes, so you may wish to add your own styles to suit your site’s look and feel.
-The best way to do this is to add your own
+The default styles for Radio Station have intentionally kept fairly minimal so as to be compatible with most themes, so you may wish to add your own CSS styles to suit your site’s look and feel.
+You can add these styles via Theme Customizer’s Additional CSS setting.
+You can also add your own

-rs-custom.cssto your Child Theme’s directory, and add more specific style rules that modify or override the existing styles.
-Radio Station will automatically detect the presence of this file and enqueue it.
+rs-custom.cssfile to your Child Theme’s directory, and Radio Station will automatically detect the presence of this file and enqueue it.
+Either way you can add more specific selectors with rules that modify or override the existing styles.
 You can find the base styles in the

 /css/directory of the plugin.